Collection Policy

 Collection Maintenance:

-Harris County Public Library maintains a floating collection that is distributed across twenty-six branch libraries and various community partnerships.
+Harris County Public Library maintains a floating collection that is distributed across twenty-seven branch libraries and various community partnerships.
 The collection is reviewed and evaluated on an ongoing basis in order to maintain its condition, accuracy, and timeliness.
 Items may be kept, redistributed, repurchased, withdrawn, or recataloged in accordance with the Deselection Policy.

 The Library Director is the final authority for the selection, retention, and withdrawal of materials.
 Authority is delegated to the professional staff of the Collection Development department to interpret and implement this policy.